 - Andrew Harvey

 STOP!
 Go no further until you've read this: Since you're likely looking at this in an effort to decide whether I'm worth pursuing, know that this profile exists solely for the purpose of attracting like-minded individuals intent on making new friends.
-This isn't a case of my being non-committal, I just have a ton of stuff to work on, and I need to focus on that right now.
-Skip down to the "Most Private" bit for a little more insight as to why I need to avoid getting involved.
+This isn't only due to the fact that I found an amazing boyfriend (here on OKC actually), I just make really intense friendships.
 No sex.
 No flirting.
 No romancing.